oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

             "target-dir": "Namespace/Bundle/ExampleBundle",
         }

-Also do not forget to include "autoload" and "target-dir" sections.
+Also do not forget to include the "autoload" and "target-dir" sections.
 Note, that "Namespace/Bundle/ExampleBundle" value matches the namespace of your bundle.

 We only accept extensions under OSL-3 or MIT licenses.